OCA/account-payment/account_move_reconcile_export/README.rst

 Out of the box, Odoo does not expose an easily exportable field for this data — the existing payments widget is explicitly marked as ``exportable=False``.

+The standard ``reconciled_payment_ids`` field is not enough either, as it only returns ``account.payment`` records, leaving out any other reconciled entry such as credit notes, write-offs or manual journal entries.

 **Table of contents**